 “A judge must exercise caution when engaging in any type of electronic communication, including communication by text or email, or when participating in online social networking sites or otherwise posting material on the Internet, given the accessibility, widespread transmission, and permanence of electronic communications and material posted on the Internet.
 The same canons that govern a judge’s ability to socialize and communicate in person, on paper, or over the telephone apply to electronic communications, including use of the Internet and social networking sites.
 These canons include, but are not limited to, Canons 2B(2) (lending the prestige of judicial office), 3B(7) (ex parte communications), 3B(9) (public comment about pending* or impending proceedings*), 3E(2) (disclosure of information relevant to disqualification), and 4A (conducting extrajudicial activities to avoid casting doubt on the judge’s capacity to act impartially,* demeaning the judicial office, or frequent disqualification).”

-Advises that a judge may serve as a signatory to a testimonial letter recommending a national bar association program dedicated to the improvement of the law, the legal system, and the administrative of justice so long as the letter is not used essentially as a fundraising mechanism by the national bar association.
-The Oral Advice Summary also advises that if the letter is posted on the national bar association’s website, the letter should be made part of the website’s informational material and may not be posted on the area of the website that is devoted to solicitation and funding.
+A judge may serve as a signatory to a testimonial letter recommending a national bar association program dedicated to the improvement of the law, the legal system, and the administrative of justice provided the letter is not used for fundraising purposes.
+If the letter is posted on the national bar association’s website, the letter should be made part of the website’s informational material and may not be posted on the area of the website that is devoted to solicitation and funding.

-The California Judges Association opinion provides an overview of online social networking, advises that a judge may participate in online social networking so long as the judge complies with the code, and lists some of the ethical concerns that arise when a judge participates in online social networks.
-The opinion advises that a judge is not prohibited from engaging in online social networking with lawyers who may appear before the judge, but should consider whether there is an impression that the attorney is in a special position to influence the judge and casts doubt on the judge’s ability to be impartial.
-The opinion provides examples of when a judge would be permitted or prohibited from engaging with an attorney who may appear before the judge and advises that a judge should not engage in online social networking with an attorney who has a case pending before the judge, which may require unfriending or otherwise ending the online relationship.
+CJA’s 2010 advisory opinion provides an overview of social networking and describes some of the ethical concerns that arise when a judge participates in social networks.
+The opinion advises that a judge is not prohibited from engaging in social networking with lawyers who may appear before the judge, but should consider whether there is an impression that the attorney is in a special position to influence the judge or casts doubt on the judge’s ability to be impartial.
+The opinion provides examples of when a judge would be permitted or prohibited from engaging with an attorney who may appear before the judge and advises that a judge should not engage in social networking with an attorney who has an active case pending before the judge.

 The second part of this article covers restrictions on judges’ off-bench social media conduct, including commenting on legal and non-legal issues, providing legal advice, disclosing non-public information, charitable or political activities, and campaign conduct.
 The article also cites relevant codes of judicial ethics, judicial ethics advisory opinions, and relevant case law.